 Over 100mm underfoot – Off-Piste

 Anything over 100mm and you’re looking at out and out off-piste (deep snow).
 The closer to 100mm the more suited to all-terrain with an emphasise on off-piste.
 The wider the ski underfoot the more suited to deep snow and these days you can go wider and wider and wider.
 Don’t forget the wider the ski the less suitable for all-terrain and pistes.
 If using very wide skis on piste there is a more leverage on the knees as the skis try to flatten on the firm snow.
 So remember really wide skis are for off-piste where you are skiing in the snow rather than on it.

 Next decide on the speed you like to ski at and match this to the sidecut radius of the ski.

 The sidecut radius is shown on the skis or the manufacturers website.
 The sidecut radius is not the turn radius but affects it.
 The sidecut radius is purely the geometrical shape of the side of the ski.
 We’ve split the sidecut radius into three categories and matched it to the differences in speed.

-This is a generalisation as many slalom skiers ski pretty fast on skis with sidecuts less then 15m.
-It’s also possible to ski slower on skis with sidecuts over 30m.
+This is a generalisation as many slalom skiers ski pretty fast on skis with tight sidecuts.
+It’s also possible to ski slower on skis with sidecuts.
 We’ve purely used this framework as a guideline and created the template from racing using the disciplines of Slalom, Giant slalom, Super G and Downhill.
 Both the speed and sidecut radius increase as you move from Slalom to Giant Slalom to Super G to Downhill.